aicwebtech/Bible-SuperSearch-Client-dev-enyo/assets/html/readme.txt

-Bible SuperSearch Client (Stand Alone Edition) Copyright (C) 2006-2018  Luke Mounsey
+Bible SuperSearch Client (Generic Edition)
+Copyright (C) 2006-2018  Luke Mounsey

 This program is free software; you can redistribute it and/or